justjenb/portfolio/README.md

 Tutorial credit for text overlay on an image to [IMarketINX](https://www.imarketinx.de/artikel/text-centered-on-image.html)

+Tutorial credit for hiding the About Me section on mobile devices or small screens [CodeWellTech](https://www.youtube.com/watch?v=kSEdMoZEGjI)

 Menu bar icon from [Font Awesome](https://fontawesome.com/)

 Reused misc. code from previous projects (see Projects listed in this project) for .card display and flexbox formatting